Desperation (novel): Release and adaptation

 King was inspired to write Desperation as a result of a cross-country drive in 1991, during which he visited the small desert community of Ruth, Nevada, near U.S. Route 50.
 His first thought was that the town's inhabitants were all dead.
 He then wondered who had killed them, and the idea occurred to him that the town's sheriff had done so.
 Desperation was released simultaneously with the novel The Regulators (published by King under the name Richard Bachman).
 In 2006, American network ABC broadcast a television film based on Stephen King's screenplay adaptation of his novel.
 The film was directed by frequent King collaborator Mick Garris and stars Ron Perlman, Tom Skerritt, Steven Weber and Annabeth Gish.

+In 2026, a new adaptation was reported to be in development at Searchlight Pictures.
+The film will be produced by King, Sam Raimi, Zach Lipovsky, and Adam Stein, with the latter two in talks to direct.